Next Steps for Admitted Graduate Students

 In the meantime, please familiarize yourself with the college policies and requirements detailed in the Guide to Graduate Studies.
 To access the current edition, select it from the drop-down menu located in the upper right corner of the page.

-Log into KnightWeb to review and accept your financial aid awards (if you have applied for financial aid).
+Log into KnightWeb to review and accept your financial aid awards (if you have applied for federal financial aid).

 - 8. Ensure you meet the computing requirements